Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 * Open PuTTYgen (comes with PuTTY installation) on your Windows machine.
 * Click on the "Load" button and select the private key text file you copied.
-* Once the key is loaded, click on "Save private key" to save it in PuTTY's .ppk format.
+* Once the key is loaded, click on ok and "Save private key" to save it in PuTTY's .ppk format.
 * Close PuTTYgen after saving the private key.

 ![save priv key](import_server_privkey_user1.JPG)

 **4. Load Private Key to PuTTY:**

-* Open PuTTY.
+* Launch PuTTY.
-* In the left-hand Category pane, navigate to Connection -> SSH -> Auth.
+* In the left-hand Category pane, navigate to Connection -> SSH -> Auth -> credential.
 * Click on the "Browse" button and select the private key file (id_rsa.ppk) you generated with PuTTYgen.
-* Go back to the Session category, enter username@hostname or (IP address) of your Linux server in the "Host Name" field, and save the session.
+* Go back to the Session category, enter `username@hostname` or (IP address) of your Linux server in the "Host Name" field, and save the session.

 ![priv key](browse_user1_priv.JPG)